MRHist3810/week-one/journal.md

 Discussions brought up in the podcasts and readings about privilege are interesting to me.
 It's something that I evidently have, but that I was never really taught to consider or analyse growing up, or in school.
 I've found developing an understanding of this at university quite interesting, so I always appreciate coming across course material that brings it to the forefront.

 (I left my journal here and decided to take a gamble and test Github's functionality.
 I wasn't done writing, but I wanted to see if I could stop and start writing when I felt like it, so I 'commited changes' and left it for the night.
 Today (May 10th) I've picked up where I left off and found that you can edit your work here just like any other Word or Google doc.
-Good to know)
+Good to know.)

 If I had to sum up Week one in a single word, it would be 'intimidating.'
 This is uncharted waters for me.
 I took this course because I met with you (Dr. Graham) just once for a meeting last year, and looked into your work and classes as a result.
 Your approach to this field of history drew me in, so I decided to give it a go.